anotheruiguy/node-sass-boilerplate/readme.md

 	|- ui_patterns/
 	|- vendors/

 In our `application.scss` file, we need to import a few files to get this started.

 	// App Config - this is where most of your magic will happen
 	// ---------------------------------------------------------
 	@import "config";  // Editing the config file sets the theme for the project

 	// Import core Sass libraries
 	// ---------------------------------------------------------
 	@import "lib/bourbon/bourbon";

 	// Standard CSS reset stuff here
 	// ---------------------------------------------------------
 	@import "reset";

 The reset I have included in this project is a modified version of Eric Meyer's reset plus some ideas from the HTML5 reset project.
 Additionally I have updated this reset to be more Sass driven using variables.

+Next add the individual Sass files that will make up the base, module, vendor and layout portions of the project

+	// Base
+	@import "typography";
+	@import "forms";
+	@import "buttons";

+	// UI Patterns and Modules
+	// State is addressed within the component code itself
+	@import "ui_patterns/manifest";
+	@import "modules/manifest";

+	// Vendor specific styles / modules
+	@import "vendors/manifest";

+	// Layouts
+	@import "layouts/manifest";

+This will complete the initial set up of the bare bones project.
+From here you will be able to customize the Sass to fit the design of your project.